 Mazda wanted a solution that would fit smoothly into the customer’s existing purchasing flow; they wanted no barriers to paying the €1,000 reservation fee, and they also demanded easy refund.
 “Not just easy for customers, but for our national sales teams and Mazda dealers too.
 As the platform is a centralised solution, dealers and countries don’t need to collect money locally.
 Now, we do it all for them from our European Finance headquarters in Belgium.”

 The period between March and October 2019, when the platform went live, was one of intense collaboration between Payvision and Mazda Motor Europe, not just the Customer Experience team, but IT, Legal, and Finance as well.
 “It was a complex project and towards the end we had meetings and conference calls once or twice a day.”

 After an intense phase of testing, fixing, more testing and more fixing, the platform went live on October 23 2019.
 “The system hasn’t failed once, a huge achievement given the scale and complexity of the project.
 But that’s not all, we now have a ‘plug ‘n’ play’ platform that can be expanded into other car lines, and we can also use it to offer localised services in the countries.”

-Through its strategic partnership with Payvision, ING can now offer its clients more than 80 online and offline payment methods in over 150 currencies worldwide.
+Through its strategic partnership with Payvision, ING can now offer its clients all relevant European payment methods online and offline in the most commonly used currencies, enabling them to make the most of international opportunities.
 Learn more about our Merchant commerce solutions.